 Painting something many times is like memorizing a song; you start to know how the light falls and can paint it later, from memory.

-Yellow and red and moody purple shadows.
+Pink blooms and purple shadows.

 Emerald green and elegant pinks.